-Quebec, Canada gets large amount of snow every winter and temperatures usually stay well below zero.
-The snow accumulates quickly and snowbanks become snow mountains.
-Visitors to Quebec city can expect daytime temperatures to hover around -20C in February.
-Arctic air reigns supreme, so be prepared especially if you come from warmer climates and would like to try winter hiking or any other outdoor winter activity.
+Quebec City visitors can expect daytime temperatures to hover around -20C in February.
+Arctic air reigns supreme, so be prepared, especially if you come from warmer climates and would like to try winter hiking or any other outdoor winter activity.

-2. Dress accordingly and wear gloves that will allow you full control of the camera and have a good grip.
+2. Dress accordingly and wear gloves that will allow you complete control of the camera and have a good grip.

-3. During snowstorm use protective bag for the camera or use umbrella if winds permit.
+3. During snowstorms use a protective bag for the camera or use an umbrella if the winds permit.

 4. Black and white photography works well in winter.

-5. Use prime lens and think in advance about camera settings.
+5. Use a prime lens and think in advance about camera settings.

-6. Plan your route before walking in deep snow, exercise caution and common sense safety.
+6. Plan your route before walking in deep snow, and exercise caution and common sense safety.